Safe Parrot Enrichment Toys

 What toy materials are non-toxic and safe for parrots?

 Always check that the materials the toys are made of are non-toxic and bird-safe.
 A few good choices are wood and acrylic.
 Birds love to chew wood and are particularly attracted to colors.
 However, make sure that the wood is untreated or that the dyes used are non-toxic.
 If you purchase acrylic toys, choose items that are sturdy and well-made.
-Other good choices for materials are vegetable-tanned leather and rope made of 100-percent cotton or sisal.
+Other good choices for materials are vegetable-tanned leather and rope made of 100% cotton or sisal.
+Don’t use materials with wax coatings.

 Remember, toys are not just a luxury for your bird; they are essential to your bird’s mental and physical well-being.
 So, it’s well worth the effort to take the time to learn about toys and choose those that are safe.
+If you’re making your toys, use your imagination, keep safety in mind and create different toys to challenge your bird.
 Nothing is more delightful than watching a happy bird playing with a toy that she loves.

-Here are a couple websites where you can get lots more information about parrot toys and enrichment:
+- Avian Enrichment is a website where you can get lots more information about parrot toys and enrichment.